Beary04/Running-a-web-browser-inside-Docker-/README.md

 - This will bring up your browser being run from your Docker container.
 - To check firefox logs for any issues use the following command: docker logs firefox --tail20

+## Benefits of using a Dockerized browser:

+- Isolation and Security
+- Cross Platform Portability
+- Great for Testing and Development